Lecrapouille/TimedPetriNetEditor/README.md

 The editor does not offer any buttons, therefore all actions are directly made from the mouse and the keyboard (like Emacs but without the Meta key ^^).
 - `Escape` quit the application.
-Unsaved net will be asked for saving before the application closes.
+The unsaved net will be asked for saving before the application closes.
-- `Left mouse button pressed` on a caption (soon or in a duration) to edit it.
+- `Left mouse button pressed` on a caption or in duration (*work in progress*) to edit it.
   Press the Enter key to validate the content or press the Escape key to abort.
 - `Left mouse button pressed`: add a new place.
 Note: this action is ignored if you are trying to create a node on an already existing node (place or